 It was draining me.
 I found myself wanting to stop time to soak in all that baby sweetness paralleled by a feeling of wanting to speed it up so we could all finally get some sleep.
 Eventually, she did sleep through the night.

 As much as I would love to tell you the exact moment when a baby will be able to eat enough by day that they can make it all night, it's far from that simple.
-Wouldn't we just love to have the ultimate answer?!
-But what we can do is give you a logical timeline of what you can expect when it comes to your baby's sleep and how long they can stretch it without waking for a feeding.
+So we've partnered with Kelley Thompson, Certified Pediatric Sleep Consultant, from Serenity Sleepers to give you a logical timeline of what you can expect when it comes to your baby's sleep and how long they can stretch it without waking for a feeding.